 Why Not Ethereum?

-Accordingly, ADAX would be a safer short-term bet for the team, but they chose Cardano for good reason.
+Accordingly, ADAX would be a safer short-term bet for the team, but they chose Cardano for a good reason.

 ADAX Crypto Roadmap

-Up until and after the Alonzo upgrade for Cardano, the ADAX team shared regular updates on the project’s progress.
+Until and after the Alonzo upgrade for Cardano, the ADAX team shared regular updates on the project’s progress.
 But they have not communicated much on their Discord and Twitter channels.
 They have published a detailed roadmap for the project’s future features in the past, though.
 The team announced three stages for the roadmap.